Renaldas0/ImproveYourGolf/README.md

   - The layout of certain sections changes, dpending if a user is logged in or not.

 - **Admin Features**
-  - As an admin I have the ability to login
+  - As an admin only I have the ability to login to the admin panel
   - Admin is able to see all placed reservations and control them
+  - Admin is able to see all customer input details
   - Admin can see who placed the reservations by their login details
-  - Most importantly the admin can update or delete any reservations
+  - Most importantly the admin can update or delete all reservations

 - **Site Features**
   - The site is developed to be a single scroll page except for the register and login forms